neilb14/respect/README.md

 >	respect

 Alternatively you can run Respect against any arbitrary project by specifying the path to the project as an argument.
+The path you specify represents the directory holding your respect.config and feature sub directories.

 >	respect myproject